GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 Satellite imagery allows us to observe the Earth with significant accuracy and detail.
 However, missing data — such as gaps caused by cloud cover — can make it difficult to create a complete image.
 In order to produce a single, complete view of a certain area, satellite data must be consolidated by stacking measurements from different points in time to create a composite image.

-The Digital Earth Australia GeoMAD (Geometric Median and Median Absolute Deviation) data product is a cloud-free composite of satellite data compiled annually for each calendar year.

 Large-scale image composites are increasingly important for a variety of applications such as land cover mapping, change detection, and the generation of high-quality data to parameterise and validate bio-physical and geophysical models.
 A number of compositing methodologies are being used in remote sensing in general; however, challenges still exist.
 These challenges include  mitigating against boundary artifacts due to mosaicking scenes from different epochs ensuring spatial regularity across the mosaic image and maintaining the spectral relationship between bands.

 The creation of good composite images is especially important due to the opening of the [Landsat archive of the United States Geological Survey](https://www.usgs.gov/landsat-missions/landsat-collections).
 The greater availability of satellite imagery has resulted in demand to provide large regional mosaics that are representative of conditions over specific time periods while also being free of clouds and other unwanted visual noise.
 One approach is to ‘stitch together’ multiple selected high-quality images.
 Another is to create mosaics in which pixels from a time series of observations are combined (using an algorithm).
 This ‘pixel composite’ approach to mosaic generation provides more consistent results than with stitching high-quality images due to the improved colour balance created by combining one-by-one pixel-representative images.
 Another strength of pixel-based composites is their ability to be automated, hence enabling their use in large data collections and time series datasets.